Alvin Lucier: Sonic Pioneer

 Even his name evoked an otherworldlyness.
 My dyslexic eyes couldn’t help but mentally insert an “f” into his last name, giving it an added layer of dangerousness.

 I’ve read so many pithy words about Alvin Lucier’s life and work today, I’m not sure what I can add.
-Besides a deep note of thanks.
+Besides a deep note of gratitude.

 Rest in power, dear sir, and thank you for the music.